-Using Hofstede’s Cultural Dimensions as a framework, we redesigned IKEA India's homepage to reflect the country’s unique cultural values.
-The new homepage prioritizes national pride, simplicity, helpful information, and local accessibility, ensuring that IKEA’s online presence aligns with the expectations and behaviors of their new Indian customer base.
+Using Hofstede’s Cultural Dimensions as a framework, we localized key elements of IKEA India's homepage to reflect the country’s unique cultural values.
+The adapted interface prioritizes national pride, helpful information, and local accessibility, ensuring that IKEA’s online presence aligns with user expectations while also respecting existing design system constraints.

 How might we help IKEA adapt its global homepage to better reflect Indian cultural norms and expectations?

-Over a two-week sprint I worked in a cross-functional design team to localize IKEA’s homepage for the Indian market.
-Our challenge was to create a culturally sensitive design that honored Indian values, avoided offensive imagery, and stayed within IKEA’s existing design system.
+Over a two-week sprint I worked in a cross-functional design team to culturally adapt specific homepage elements for the Indian market.
+Our challenge was to enhance cultural relevance and user clarity without violating IKEA’s global design standards.
+This required creating a solution that honored Indian values, avoided offensive content, and worked within the limits of the brand’s existing component system.

 Discovery